ioBroker Docker Image Docs

 Upgrades

-So if you are planning to upgrade your Docker Container to a new major version make sure you checked the release notes of the latest release first.
+If you are planning to upgrade your Docker container to a new major version, make sure you read the release notes.

 WARNING

-In case the above don't work, or you simply want to void the described problems it is always a smooth option to use the backup and restore procedure whenever switching an existing ioBroker Docker installation to a new major version of the ioBroker Docker image.
+In case you want to avoid possible upgrade problems or start with a clean ioBroker directory, it is always a smooth option to use the backup and restore procedure to upgrade to a new major image version.
+You can do this by following these simple steps:

 - Create a new ioBroker Backup